 Matt Writtle is a UK documentary and portrait photographer from the Black Country, now based in the Chiltern Hills.
 Since 1992, his practice has been to use photography to document the cultural and environmental transition of life through time.
 We live in a world where humanity dominates nature: his photography attempts to observe and capture the behaviour of humanity in its current form, or as a reflection of its’ legacy, and explore its relationship and impact on the environment.

-He has released two monographs: Sunday: A Portrait of 21st Century England in 2017 and The River Meadow at the Pile of Stones in 2020.
 Sunday, launched at The Photographer’s Gallery, London, documents what people living in England do on this traditional day of rest and challenges the viewer to question the value of leisure time in a digital and consumerist culture.
 With River Meadow he started to explore a more artistic, engaged and narrative-driven form.
 This focused on the tangible impact of urbanisation on nature and the River Chess chalk stream in Chesham, Buckinghamshire.
 It allowed him the time to develop his practice from focusing on human behaviour in its practical form, to contemplate and express his reflections on human legacy: nurturing his creative potential and reputation as a photographic artist.

-Documentary assignments that have further explore the culture surrounding us include ‘Healthy Lives’: a partnership commission from the Royal Society of Public Health and The Health Foundation to document the environment in which we live and illustrate whether it restricts of enables us to live a healthy life.
+Documentary assignments that further explore the culture surrounding us include ‘Healthy Lives’: a partnership commission from the Royal Society of Public Health and The Health Foundation to document the environment in which we live and illustrate whether it restricts of enables us to live a healthy life.
 ‘The Estate We’re In’ looking at the poverty and deprivation on London’s housing estates, ‘Muslims in Britain‘ and more internationally at subjects like the Asian tsumani, the displaced in Darfur and ‘Child Marriage in Malawi’.

 His practise also includes short films: ‘Pagans’ looks at youth violence in London from the perspective of Dianni ‘D Boy’ Marriott, who is on the police database known as the Gangs Matrix.
 ‘Hannah and Her Sisters’ looks at the ancient practise of bee keeping through the eyes of a female airline pilot, and was chosen to appear in the Still/Moving DSLR Film Festival by Photofusion in London and Hastings.